dgarage/NBXplorer/README.md

 ## How to run the tests?

-This is easy:
+This is easy, from repo directory:
 ```
 cd NBXplorer.Tests
 dotnet test
 ```
 The tests can take long the first time, as it download Bitcoin Core binaries.
+(Between 5 and 10 minutes)

 ## Licence